Željko Vuković (footballer, born 1962)

-Željko Vuković (born 9 February 1962) is a retired Croatian–Austrian football player.
+Željko Vuković (born 9 February 1962) is a Croatian–Austrian retired football player.

 Club career

 Born in Dvor, Croatia, back then still within Yugoslavia, he started playing with local club NK Jedinstvo.
 His first appearance in the Yugoslav First League occurred in 1985 when he was playing in the Croatian giants Dinamo Zagreb, where he played until 1988.
 Still in Yugoslav First League, in 1988 he moved to Dinamo Vinkovci where he played between 1988 and 1990, having played a total of 69 top league matches in those two seasons there.
-In summer of 1990, he moved to the neighbouring rivals NK Osijek where he will play a single but very solid season there that will earn him a call to one of the first Croatian national team matches.
+In summer of 1990, he moved to the neighbouring rivals NK Osijek where he will play a single but very solid season there that will earn him a call to one of the first Croatia national team matches.
 In 1991, he was transferred to Austrian club Vorwärts Steyr, where he stayed four seasons and played 136 matches, having scored 11 goals, an impressive achievement for a defender.
 In 1995, he made a big move to GAK Graz where he became one of the pillars in the defense.
 His 103 games, having scored seven goals, say it all.
 In 1999, and already with 37 springs on his shoulders, he moved to another Austrian Football Bundesliga club FC Kärnten where he stayed until 2002.